coinbase/mesh-specifications/README.md

 that the Rosetta API exposes.

 ## SDKs in More Languages
-We've spent a lot of time polishing and building on top of [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).
-At Coinbase, we write most of our code in Golang so this was the natural choice for us to invest our time and resources.
-We'd love to see implementations in Rust and JavaScript/TypeScript as many new blockchains use Rust and many developers rely on JavaScript/TypeScript.
+At Coinbase, we write a lot of our code in Golang.
+We knew we could build a great SDK in Golang so we put all of our effort into developing the [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).

-If you write an implementation of an SDK in another language, please reach out on the [Ecosystem](https://community.rosetta-api.org/c/ecosystem).
+We look forward to working with the community to develop just as powerful of an SDK in both Rust and JavaScript/TypeScript.
+If you'd like to work on SDKs in either of these languages, let us know on the [community forum](https://community.rosetta-api.org).
+We may feature a few of these completed SDKs on the [website](https://www.rosetta-api.org) or on this README.

 ## Specification Development
 * `make deps` to install dependencies